Helping you grow closer to God

 And then you explain to them, “Wisdom is doing life God’s way, according to His design.
 He will always show you what to do.
 The Bible doesn’t tell you what state to live in.
 The Bible doesn’t tell you what vocation.
 The Bible doesn’t say you ought to go to a Christian school or a non-Christian school.
 You need wisdom from God.”

 And so what you want to model for them is, “I don’t have the answer to that, but God makes a promise.”
-And if we had time to develop that whole text, the thesis of that text of not ever doubting is not that you never have doubts about God.
+And the thesis of that text of not ever doubting is not that you never have doubts about God.
 Everyone has doubts.

 Most of us, myself completely included, I want to get God lined up to get Him to do what I want because I think I know what’s best.
 It’s that surrender to be willing to do it.
 And you have to model that.